loadsys/CakePHP-Skeleton/README.md

-# CakePHP Application Skeleton
+# Loadsys CakePHP 3.x App Skeleton

 A skeleton for creating applications with [CakePHP](http://cakephp.org) 3.0.
 (If you're looking for a 2.x compatible version you'll want to check out the [cake-2.x](https://github.com/loadsys/CakePHP-Skeleton/tree/cake-2.x) branch.)

-:warning: This is an unstable repository and should be treated as an alpha.
+:warning: This is an unstable repository and should be treated as alpha quality.

 :warning: This is the _Skeleton's_ Readme!
 To edit the README that is bundled with new projects, open `README.md.template`.

-## Requirements for working on the Skeleton
+## Requirements for Using the Skeleton

 * composer installed on your development machine and accessible globally as `composer`.
 * git